kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// in which they appear in the list.
     //
 	// Interceptors should periodically report on an eviction progress by updating the
-	// .status.heartbeatTime field of the EvictionRequest object.
-If this field is not updated
+	// .status.interceptors[].heartbeatTime field of the EvictionRequest object.
+If this field is
-	// within 30 minutes, the eviction request is passed over to the next interceptor at a higher
+	// not updated within 30 minutes, the eviction request is passed over to the next interceptor at
-	// index.
+	// a higher index.
 If there is no other interceptor, the last default imperative-eviction.k8s.io
 	// interceptor will evict the pod using the imperative Eviction API (/evict endpoint).
 	//
 	// The maximum length of the interceptors list is 100.